Call4Cloud | MMP-C | Autopilot | Device Preparation

 Hate This GIFs | Tenor

-That’s why I decided to begin writing a PowerShell module that will check every single setting there is and will try to perform some remediation while doing so.
+That’s why I decided to begin writing a PowerShell module that will check every single setting and try to perform some remediation while doing so.

 2. The Script

 I decided to upload my script to the PowerShell gallery.
-Uploading it to the PowerShell gallery was a job on its own ….
-But it is working now….
+Uploading it to the PowerShell gallery was a job in itself, but it is working now….

 When you want to start Autopilot PreProvisioning, you will need to make sure you start an additional cmd prompt.
 You could do so by using the Shift + F10 functionality.
 (If you haven’t disabled this wonderful feature)

-Once you opened the cmd you will need to make sure you have opened PowerShell first before entering these commands.
+Once you open the cmd, you will need to make sure you have opened PowerShell first before entering these commands.

 Install-Module -Name Autopilottestattestation -force